ibbaa/nordconnector/README.md

 `sudo nordc -v -u user -p password`

-randomly chooses a country and connects to the server meeting the load requirements.
+randomly chooses a country and connects to a server meeting the load requirements.
 It will take a few seconds because the configuration files are downloaded. `-v` gives verbose output and may be ommitted.

 It is probably better to provide a country to connect: